Zelensky, Macron, Erdoğan, Von der Leyen in attendance at EPC summit in Budapest

 – Prime Minister Orbán said in a post on TikTok during the event, which he had previously heralded on Facebook by saying that "the big boys are coming to us".

 The reason for the EPC summit being held in Hungary is not due to some diplomatic feat, but simply because the Hungarian government is the one currently holding the rotating presidency of the EU Council of Ministers.
-The meeting of the EPC is held alternately in an EU country and in a non-EU country.
+EPC meetings are held alternately in an EU country and in a non-EU country.
 When hosted by a member state, it is hosted by the rotating President of the EU Council of Ministers, which is how it ended up being hosted by the Hungarian government.

 Zelensky arrives at the Puskás Arena – Photo: Noémi Napsugár Melegh / Telex